 Some people use tofu to make this soup and, while that isn’t a traditional Thai ingredient, at least not in this soup, it does work.
 You could even use shrimp (prawns) but they will be cooked in about 2 minutes, so add them later than you would add the chicken.

 Use gluten-free chicken stock and fish sauce if you are eating a gluten-free diet, or swap the palm sugar/brown sugar for artificial sweetener if you are diabetic/eating low carb, or just prefer not to have sugar.

-Although this recipe makes 4 servings of Tom Kha Gai Thai chicken soup, I admit it was so yummy I had 2 servings for lunch (instead of 1) and I am going to have the other half tomorrow!
+Although this recipe makes 4 servings of our authentic Thai chicken soup recipe, I admit it was so yummy I had 2 servings for lunch (instead of 1) and I am going to have the other half tomorrow!
 I will just reheat it in a pan on the stove until nearly boiling, then enjoy.
 This soup is authentic, yummy and really, really worth making, I promise you!